WMOV-FM: WMOV-FM

 On April 7, 2011, WKUS changed its call letters to WMOV-FM to match the new format.
-(The FM suffix is required because there is a WMOV on the AM dial in Ravenswood, West Virginia, with a different owner.)
+(The FM suffix is required because there is a WMOV on the AM dial in Ravenswood, West Virginia, with a different owner).

-On November 2, 2012, WMOV-FM began to stunt with Christmas music as "Christmas 107.7", suggesting a possible format change.
+On November 2, 2012, WMOV-FM began to stunting with Christmas music as "Christmas 107.7", suggesting a possible format change.
 This did not occur, and it returned to its regular format on December 26.
 It has continued switching to Christmas music every Mid-November to late December, ever since.

-As of October 2018, WMOV-FM began patterning itself after sister station WKTU New York City with an emphasis on Rhythmic Pop/Dance music.
+As of October 2018, WMOV-FM began patterning itself after sister station WKTU New York City with an emphasis on rhythmic pop/dance music.

-The station now competes as of 2022 with WVBW which flipped to Rhythmic AC.
+The station now competes with WVBW-FM 100.5, which flipped to urban adult contemporary in June 2022.

+WMOV-FM had switched to Christmas music for most of November and December, beginning in 2013.
+With the competition from WVBW-FM, it stopped going all-Christmas in 2023.
+But in 2024, it returned to Christmas music, flipping earlier than most stations, at the beginning of November.
+On December 26, 2024, WMOV-FM became gold-based CHR as Party 107-7.

 HD Radio

-On WMOV-FM's HD Radio digital subchannel, its HD2 service originates "The iHeartRadio Café", a format consisting of 70s–80s Soft Rock and "Yacht rock" music, much of it from singer-songwriters such as Billy Joel, Carly Simon, James Taylor and Carole King.
+On WMOV-FM's HD Radio digital subchannel, its HD2 service originated "The iHeartRadio Café", a format consisting of soft rock from the 1970s and 1980s, and "yacht rock" music, much of it from singer-songwriters such as Billy Joel, Carly Simon, James Taylor and Carole King.
 It is heard nationally through the iHeartRadio app.
+The HD2 channel was dropped on October 1, 2022.

-The HD3 subchannel carries iHeart's "The Breeze" soft adult contemporary music service.
+The HD3 subchannel carried iHeart's "The Breeze" soft adult contemporary music service.
+That was also dropped in 2022.